Experience

 2017-18 Big Ten Conference Coach of the Year and finalist for Naismith National Coach of the Year

-In 2017-18, led Nebraska to the nation’s best single-season turnaround (+14 wins), as well as the program’s most single-season (t-21) wins in four seasons, second-most Big Ten wins (11) in program history, and first NCAA Tournament berth in three seasons
+In 2017-18, guided Nebraska to the program’s most single-season wins (t-21) in four seasons, second-most Big Ten Conference wins (11) in program history, and an NCAA Tournament berth, as well as the nation’s largest single-season improvement (+14 wins)

 In 2021-22, Nebraska’s scoring offense finished ranked 10th nationally